Samuel Huntington (Connecticut politician): President of the Continental Congress

 While not known for extensive learning or brilliant speech, Huntington's steady hard work and unfailing calm manner earned him the respect of his fellow delegates.
-As a result, when John Jay left to become minister to Spain, Huntington was elected to succeed him as President of the Continental Congress on September 28, 1779, which is one reason why he is sometimes considered the first president.
+As a result, when John Jay left to become minister to the Kingdom of Spain, Huntington was elected to succeed him as President of the Continental Congress on September 28, 1779, which is one reason why he is sometimes considered the first president.
 The President of Congress was a mostly ceremonial position with no real authority, but the office did require Huntington to handle a good deal of correspondence and sign official documents.
 He spent his time as president urging the states and their legislatures to support the levies for men, supplies, and money needed to fight the Revolutionary War.
 The Articles of Confederation were ratified during his term.

 Huntington remained as President of Congress until July 9, 1781, when ill health forced him to resign and return to Connecticut.
 In 1782, Connecticut again named him as a delegate, but his health and judicial duties kept him from accepting.
 He returned to the Congress as a delegate for the 1783 session to see the success of the revolution embodied in the Treaty of Paris.
 In that same year, he was elected a member of the American Philosophical Society.

 Governor of Connecticut

-In 1785 he built his mansion house just off the Norwichtown Green at what is now 34 East Town Street and the current headquarters of United and Community Family Services, Inc. In 1785, he was elected as lieutenant governor of Connecticut, serving with Governor Matthew Griswold.
+In 1785, Huntington built his mansion house just off the green in Norwichtown, Connecticut at what is now 34 East Town Street and the current headquarters of United and Community Family Services, Inc. In 1785, he was elected as lieutenant governor of Connecticut, serving with Governor Matthew Griswold.
 In 1786, he became governor.
 He remained in charge of the Supreme Court during his tenure as lieutenant governor but vacated that position upon election to governor.

 In his first year as governor, in a reprise of his efforts in Congress, he brokered the Treaty of Hartford that resolved western land claims between New York and Massachusetts.
 In 1787, he lent his support to the Northwest Ordinance that completed the national resolution of these issues.
 In 1788, he presided over the Connecticut Convention that was called to ratify the United States Constitution.
 In later years he saw the transition of Connecticut into a U.S. state.
 He resolved the issue of a permanent state capital at Hartford and oversaw the construction of the state house.

 He received two electoral votes in the first U.S. presidential election.

+He was again a member of the Connecticut Supreme Court of Errors from 1794 until his death.